iwaldman/ipfs-image-dapp/README.md

     npm install -g ganache-cli
     ```

+2. Run the development blockchain.

+    ```bash
+    // no blocktime specified so transaction will bne mined instantly ganache-cli
+    ```

-2. Run the development blockchain passing in a blocktime.
-Otherwise, its difficult to track things like loading indicators because Ganache will mine instantly.
+You may want to pass in a blocktime.
+Otherwise, it's difficult to track things like loading indicators because Ganache will mine instantly.
+I've noticed that using a blocktime while running `truffle test` causes issues.

     ```bash
     // 3 second blocktime